mahlas-network/mahlas-network.github.io/xtra/log.md

 * Started the log (this file).
 I am happy to take notes here, but I am not sure if I can do it regularly.

+# 20190418

+* Joined Polkadot Istanbul Workshop (Build Your Own Blockchain with Substrate)